Modos-Labs/Glider/README.md

 ### Components

 This repo hosts the PCB design, firmware source code, and a reference 3D-printable case design.
-The RTL code is in a seperate repo: [https://gitlab.com/zephray/Caster/](https://gitlab.com/zephray/Caster/).
+The RTL code is in a separate repo: [https://gitlab.com/zephray/Caster/](https://gitlab.com/zephray/Caster/).

 ## Eink Screens